zbtolon/customer-portal/cpenable2fa.md

 # Setting up two-factor authentication
 {: #customerportal_2fa}

-Within the customer portal, external two-factor authentication (2FA) can be activated to add extra protection when you log in to the portal.
+Within the customer portal, you can activate external two-factor authentication (2FA) to add extra protection when you log in to the portal.
 This extra layer of security protects the account from unverified access, ensuring that devices, data, and account information are protected.
 {:shortdesc}

-If you enable 2FA in the customer portal for your existing SoftLayer account, you are required to enter your security code when you log in to the {{site.data.keyword.Bluemix_notm}} console.
+If you enable 2FA for your existing SoftLayer account, you're required to enter your security code when you log in to the {{site.data.keyword.Bluemix_notm}} console.
 However, the 2FA applies only to the infrastructure resources in your {{site.data.keyword.Bluemix_notm}} account.
 Therefore, you might be able to do various actions to the resources in your {{site.data.keyword.Bluemix_notm}} account without completing 2FA.

 2FA for your SoftLayer account is not per IBMid.
 It is still per account.
 When an IBMid is associated with multiple accounts, and you switch between accounts, you must confirm your identity every time you switch to a different account.
 You must confirm your identity when you switch between accounts even if the prior account and the new account are both configured with the same 2FA mechanism.